apache/arrow-site/_posts/2022-10-01-arrow-parquet-encoding-part-1.md

 ## Columnar vs Record-Oriented

 First, it is necessary to take a step back and discuss the difference between columnar and record-oriented data formats.
-In a record oriented data format, such as JSON, all the values for a given record are stored contiguously.
+In a record oriented data format, such as newline-delimited JSON (NDJSON), all the values for a given record are stored contiguously.

 For example